 NSW has a proud Olympic history, having represented Sprint at all the Olympic Games since the 1956 Melbourne Olympic Games, which is when Australia first competed in the Olympics in Sprinting.
 The NSW and ACT Olympic Representatives can be found below.
 NSW & ACT also hold the record for the highest number of athletes to represent Australia at the Olympic Games in Sprinting.

-The Sprint Committee is selected from nominations and all positions are voluntary.
-The Committee is charged with organising the SprintSeries and Sprint Championships each year; ensuring that the NSW sprint community is represented at a national level and that the future of sprinting remains strong and bright for our athletes.
+The Sprint Committee is a volunteer committee that has been charged with organising the SprintSeries and Sprint Championships each year; ensuring that the NSW sprint community is represented at a national level and that the future of sprinting remains strong and bright for our athletes.

 |Allan Livingstone||Olympic||1956, 1960|

 |Brian Morton||Olympic||1996, 2000|